Almost 80 years after the Holocaust, 245,000 Jewish survivors are still alive - The Boston Globe

-Nearly half of them, or 49%, are living in Israel; 18% are in Western Europe, 16% in the United States, and 12% in countries of the former Soviet Union, according to a study by the New York-based Conference on Jewish Material Claims Against Germany, also referred to as the Claims Conference.
+Nearly half of them, or 49 percent, are living in Israel; 18 percent are in Western Europe, 16 percent in the United States, and 12 percent in countries of the former Soviet Union, according to a study by the New York-based Conference on Jewish Material Claims Against Germany, also referred to as the Claims Conference.

 Before the publication of the demographic report, there were only vague estimates about how many Holocaust survivors are still alive.